 The Baha’i community membership lists shown are incomplete (1966-67).
-However, researchers can use them to gain a general understanding of location and the contact person within the time-frame mentioned.
+However, researchers can use the list to gain a general understanding of locations and those listed as contacts.
 The last two pages are draft updates to a final Washington D.C.
-Baha’i Community membership list within the stated time-frame.
+Baha’i Community membership list.

 Prior to the Baha’i Mass Teaching era in the United States, Baha’i communities in the Northern Virginia and Maryland suburbs were few.
 Some areas had only isolated Baha’i’s, not at the level needed for functioning group classification.
 The Washington D.C.
 Baha’i community was the anchor for area Baha’i activities and provided support to outlying locations.
 Its sister community in Baltimore, Maryland also functioned in this manner.
 Baltimore and Washington each had a fully functioning Local Spiritual Assembly that pre-dates 1966, and each supported each other’s activities with some members traveling between the two cities by automobile and early on mostly by train.